 The NFL Takes a Knee on Responsibility

-The state-propped up subsidized industry that is professional football was the first entity to get massacred this fall, when it permitted its players to escalate the controversial practice of “taking a knee” rather than saluting during the playing of the national anthem, or otherwise politicizing the pre-game ceremony.
+The state-propped up subsidized industry that is professional football was the first entity to get massacred this fall.
+This happened when it permitted its players to escalate the controversial practice of “taking a knee” rather than saluting during the playing of the national anthem, or otherwise politicizing the pre-game ceremony.
 While it’s true that playing a game about moving a pointy pig-skinned “ball” ten yards at a time down a field has nothing to do with patriotism (or robotic pledge rituals for the same), it certainly is a widespread expectation of audiences (AKA, the market) that players making 6-7 figure sums working in that business will pay token respects to their country at each event.
 On Twitter, President Trump mouthed off over the simple point that the NFL owners could have resolved the issue in no time, if they just changed their organizational rules to ban these shows of apparent disrespect, in the same manner they have prohibited other non-game related gestures or displays.

 But that’s not how they responded.
-The team owners issued no new policy to scuttle the knee-taking, and players continued to use the pre-game airtime for PC messaging (e.g., carrying on a “race, race, race” baiting mantra).
+The team owners issued no new policy to scuttle the knee-taking, and so players continued to use the pre-game airtime for PC messaging (e.g., carrying on a “race, race, race” baiting mantra).
 Despite all their power and authority, the owners truly dropped the ball by not exercising individual responsibility to resolve the situation.
 The public, taking their cues from Trump, came to the conclusion the football executives were in on the gag, or passively approved of the players’ behavior, and the rest is history.
 Dropped attendance and sales, with some fans burning their season tickets, and the worst TV ratings in decades have followed the 2017-8 season.
 Sports network ESPN has been part of the fallout, losing viewers over their defense of the PC preeners and social justice warrior (SJW) agendas driving the knee takers.
 In all, another “smear Trump/the country over racism” or other epithet propaganda effort has crashed and burned, with the country electing to push back against their football habit being used as a brainwashing vehicle.
 The swamp has lost hundreds of millions, and partially wrecked pro football, trying to weaponize the NFL to sustain its information-control efforts.